Sylvn001/AppMarketJavaFX/README.md

 Configure the DB connection files.

+If you using in atual version, the project generate backup and restore automatically.

 <hr>
 this is a bimestral project of the university UNOESTE from state of São Paulo, Brazil.